 Dr. Ursula A. Kelly

 I have been a Professor at Memorial University of Newfoundland, my alma mater, since September 2000.
-I spent the first half of my career in Halifax, Nova Scotia as a full-time, tenured member of faculty at Mount Saint Vincent University (1995-2000) and Saint Mary’s University (1988-1995).
+Prior to this appointment, I was a full-time, tenured faculty member at Mount Saint Vincent University (1995-2000) and Saint Mary’s University (1988-1995) in Halifax, Nova Scotia.
 During that time, I was also an Adjunct Professor at Dalhousie University.
 I began my academic career as an instructor in the Department of English of Memorial University in 1983, following several years of public school teaching.

 My scholarly interests reflect my interdisciplinary background and fall within cultural studies, critical theory, and critical educational theory.
 My scholarship, research, and teaching are underscored by an ethic of justice, care, and mutuality.
-My research is interdisciplinary and primarily conceptual and analytic.
 I have been a principal investigator or co-investigator of research projects supported by external funding from the Social Sciences and Humanities Research Council (SSHRC), the National Literacy Secretariat, and Multiculturalism and Citizenship Canada.
 (You can link to further information about my teaching, research, and publications in the Related Content sections of the right hand menu.)